What does “Valere” mean?

 AI has transformed the healthcare industry in many ways, from providing accuracy to simplifying many internal processes.
 One such AI subset is computer vision technology that has improved the efficiency of the healthcare sector by analyzing the content of visual data like images or videos and providing accurate results.

-In AI, computer vision is a field that allows computers and systems to acquire essential data from videos, digital images, and any other visual inputs and make actions or advice depending on that information.
+In AI's, computer vision is a field that allows computers and systems to acquire essential data from videos, digital images, and any other visual inputs and make actions or advice depends on that information.
 If AI allows computers to consider, then computer vision lets them see, recognize and understand.

 Computer vision elevated machines to do these tasks but, you can do it in very little time with cameras, data, and algorithms instead of the retina, visual cortex, and optic nerve.
 As a system led to examine products or observe production properties can analyze thousands of products or methods a minute, spotting invisible defects or concerns, it can quickly exceed human capabilities.